 - ensuring the challenges of international travel have been addressed

 There are several factors that determine the type of insurance available to students on unpaid placement.
 It is important that these factors are understood and that the insurance provisions that apply are understood by the placement co-ordinator, the student and the placement host.
-These arrangements are normally confirmed through the use of a Student Declaration of Understanding and either a Letter to Placement Employer, an Affiliation Agreement (also known as a Placement Agreement) or a contract with the placement employer.
+These arrangements are normally confirmed through the use of a Student Declaration of Understanding and either a Letter to Placement Employer (completed annually), an Affiliation Agreement (also known as a Placement Agreement) or a contract with the placement employer.
+Letter to Placement Employer

 A total of 7 Outcomes have been identified (see decision tree):

-The MAESD program also funds private insurance coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is a host that is not insured by the WSIB.
-Details of the program can be found in the MTCU Guideline and Q and A documents.
-(Note: As of June 7, 2016, this programs applies to both elective and mandatory placements.
+The MCU program also funds private insurance coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is a host that is not insured by the WSIB.
+Details of the program can be found in the MCU Guideline and Q and A documents (note: As of June 7, 2016, this programs applies to both elective and mandatory placements).

-Trent will fund private insurance coverage for placements that are not eligible for the MTCU program where employers who do not have WSIB insurance.
+Trent will fund private insurance coverage for placements that are not eligible for the MCU program where employers who do not have WSIB insurance.

 Unless alternate arrangements are made, students placed with an Ontario host who carries Workplace Safety and Insurance Board (WSIB) insurance are automatically covered by the WSIB.
 The host is responsible for costs and other WSIB obligations.